 How to Properly Spool a Baitcaster Reel

 Spooling a baitcaster reel is one of the most overlooked things in fishing.
-Many anglers will simply lay the spool flat allowing line to come off the spool clockwise or counterclockwise.
+Many anglers will lay the spool flat, allowing the line to come off the spool clockwise or counterclockwise.
 While the spool can be laid flat to spool up spinning reels, this is not the case with baitcasters.
 The spool on a spinning reel sits vertically, but the spool on a baitcaster reel sits horizontally; therefore, the spool of line must be sitting horizontally.
-Check out these tips on how to properly spool your baitcaster reel with different types of line!
+Check out these tips on how to properly spool your baitcaster reel with different types of lines!

 Spooling with Different Size Spools